rejish4gt/flutter-timeline/README.md

 ## Getting Started

-You will need to the following dependency in your `pubspec.yaml` file
+You will need to add the following dependency in your `pubspec.yaml` file to download the depedency.

 ```dart
 dependencies: